Hes-Siemelink/instacli/README.md

 ¡Hola Hes!
 ```

-## Documentation
+# Documentation

 All of Instacli is defined in the [instacli-spec](instacli-spec).

+* [CLI](cli) describes the usage of the `cli` shell command
-* See [Basic concepts](instacli-spec/core-concepts) for an overview of the Instacli scripting language
+* [Core concepts](instacli-spec/core-concepts) contains an overview of the Instacli scripting language
-* The [Command reference](instacli-spec/reference/README.md) has a list of all the available commands with explanations
+* [Command reference](instacli-spec/reference/README.md) is an overview all the available commands with descriptions,
-  and code examples.
+  code examples and tests.

 # Build & Run